-The Pension Enhancement Law enacted in October 2000, provides for the cessation of Basic Member Contributions (BMCs) for members who have:
+The Pension Enhancement Law, enacted in October 2000, provides for the cessation of Basic Member Contributions (BMCs) for members in the CO-25, CO-20, CC-20 and CF-20 Plans who have:

-- 1. Accumulated 10 years of Credited Service; OR - 2.
-Reached their tenth anniversary of membership in NYCERS or in another public employee retirement system in New York State, if membership in such system is transferred to NYCERS.
+- 1. Accumulated 10 years of Credited Service; OR - Reached their tenth anniversary of their Membership Date in NYCERS or in another public employee retirement system in New York State, if membership in such system is transferred to NYCERS.

-The cessation of BMCs is effective upon whichever occurs first - 10 years of Credited Service or the tenth anniversary of membership.
+The cessation of BMCs is effective upon whichever occurs first - 10 years of Credited Service or the tenth anniversary of their Membership Date.
 Members who had more than 10 years of Credited Service at the time the law was enacted in October 2000 are not entitled to a refund of the contributions made for the years of service in excess of 10 years.
 The Pension Enhancement Law did not provide for a refund of such contributions; therefore, the earliest date BMCs may cease is October 1, 2000.